pranacreates/blog/about.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Christopher_Hitchens): -->

 Hi,

 Welcome to another personal blog, maybe your 31st one today.
-If you feel - wow, there's one more sapien putting out all the random ideas for views and even silly, considering of making it a living, I can relate to you!
+If you feel - Look, there's another humann putting out all the random ideas for views and even silly, considering of making it a living, I can relate to you!
 With the intrusion of technology into our curious lives, I see blogs popping up everyday.
 Some about food, some about Politics, some about experiences and most of them about it-is-cool-how-I-learned-stuff-two-seconds-ago-and-I-am-writing-about-it-already.

 This is not one such.
 This is purely mine.
 This is not for the second person, their views or reviews.
 This is just me blurting out what I can think of.
 Random.
 On sunny days.
 On gloomy days.
 While doing something else.
 Hoping to do something else.
 Anything and everything.